When managing atrial fibrillation, medications are used to:

 |

-Medications to prevent or treat blood clots and stroke include blood thinners, also called anticoagulants, for example:
+Medications to prevent or treat blood clots and lower the chance of stroke include blood thinners, also called anticoagulants, for example:

 Read More: Blood thinners to prevent stroke